cjdbarlow/bedside-notebook/orphans/orphans.md

 ## Unsecured Aneurysm
-Priorities are to prevent aneurysm rupture by avoiding changes in transmural pressure, avoid increased ICP, and manage complications of SAH.
+Priorities are to prevent aneurysm rupture by avoiding changes in transmural pressure, avoid ↑ ICP, and manage complications of SAH.

 ### Transmural pressure
 - Avoid swings in MAP and HR